vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/replace.md

   - Customize
 ---

-The theme imports components through `alias`, so you can use it to replace any component of the theme.
+When setting `{ custom: true }` in [Behavior options](../../config/theme/behavior.md), the theme will import components through `@theme-hope` alias, so you can use it to replace any component of the theme.

 <!-- more -->